Chester Civic Trust Annual Awards for 2026 are now open for nominations:

-Paul Fielding of Lovelock Mitchell will speak on Wednesday, October 8th, on ‘Chester’s other architect; T M Lockwood and Sons and their ongoing architectural legacy.
+Paul Fielding of Lovelock Mitchell spoke on October 8th, on ‘Chester’s other architect; T M Lockwood and Sons and their ongoing architectural legacy.

-The lecture will take place at the Grosvenor Museum Lecture Theatre at 7.30pm.
+The lecture took place in the packed Grosvenor Museum Lecture Theatre.

-Civic Trust members have FREE admission to the lectures at the Grosvenor Museum.
-Guests are welcome £5 on the door.
+Civic Trust members have FREE admission to the lecture series at the Grosvenor Museum.
+Guests are always welcome £5 on the door.

 The sun shone on the Chester Civic Trust walk, guided by David Mottram, exploring the Old Ferry Terminal and Victorian Pleasure Gardens of Eastham.